Last updated on 2021-02-23

 - Enjoy all the matches, but remember the count will drop severely again within the next few days.

 - Use a new Phone to create your account (Unsupported by Tinder Data).
-This is the most extreme option but may actually be necessary in some cases.
+This is the most extreme option to rule out any other potential causes for a botched reset.

 So much for all the hoops we have to jump through nowadays.
 If you want to see how simple things used to be, have a look at the original reset guide from 2016.